- Publication 530 - Introductory Material

 - Publication 530 - Additional Material

 Hardest Hit Fund and Emergency Homeowners' Loan Programs.
 If you are a homeowner who received assistance under a State Housing Finance Agency Hardest Hit Fund program or an Emergency Homeowners' Loan Program, you may be able to deduct all of the payments you made on your mortgage during the year.
-For details, see Hardest Hit Fund and Emergency Homeowners' Loan Programs under What You Can and Cannot Deduct, later.
+For details, see Hardest Hit Fund and Emergency Homeowners' Loan Programs under What You Can and Can't Deduct, later.

+Repayment of first-time homebuyer credit.
+Generally, you must repay any credit you claimed for a home you bought if you bought the home in 2008.
 See Form 5405 and its instructions for details and for exceptions to the repayment rule.

 Photographs of missing children.
 The Internal Revenue Service is a proud partner with the National Center for Missing & Exploited Children® (NCMEC).
 Photographs of missing children selected by the Center may appear in this publication on pages that would otherwise be blank.
 You can help bring these children home by looking at the photographs and calling 1-800-THE-LOST (1-800-843-5678) if you recognize a child.